Guyana COVID-19 Update (updated on May 1, 2020)

-- Avoid travelling around with large amounts of cash, do not display signs of wealth, such as wearing expensive watches or jewelry, and do not physically resist any robbery attempt.
+- Avoid travelling around with large amounts of cash, do not display signs of wealth, such as wearing expensive watches or jewellery, and do not physically resist any robbery attempt.

-- Travelers are encouraged to make photocopies of IDs and passports.
+- Travellers are encouraged to make photocopies of IDs and passports.

 Guyana Health Advisory

 Contact us About Safety and Security in Guyana

 This novel, innovative program is addressing the health safety and environmental threats that impact on the Caribbean to tourism through real-time early alert and response system to tourism health and safety threats., food and environment safety training, hospitality standards and globally recognised certification and branding.
 You can read more here.
 Participating facilities will be branded and accredited by CARPHA, CTO, CHTA as a preferred healthier, safer facility, allowing for a marketing and branding competitive advantage

 - Accommodations are encouraged to register now here to be eligible for recognition as a healthier safer destination.

 - Training materials for using THiS system are available here.